Beagle Dog

 For slight congestion issues, an owner may give their Beagle Benadryl...
 This would be small doses of just 2 mg per each pound of weight.

-• Encourage them to have a drink of cold, fresh water right before bedtime.
+• Encourage him to have a drink of cold, fresh water right before bedtime.

 Weight & Age